 What’s wrong with preventative treatments?

 Preventative treatment in the allopathic medical fraternity seems to be unheard of.
-It’s fine balancedrugs all the way with perhaps, if you’re lucky, a little advice about losing weight and changing your life style.
+It’s drugs all the way with perhaps, if you’re lucky, a little advice about losing weight and changing your life style.
 While you’re getting this advice, you’re doctor will likely be writing out a prescription for drugs which have untold side effects, some of which are worse than the original condition, as a reader of mine can corroborate*.

 A story from the Mg bible.